 Syracuse 20, Maryland (5-4, 1-4) 3

-The most dispiriting part of the game for Maryland is how little competitive fire it has shown.
-Starter C.J.
+The most dispiriting part of the game for Maryland is how little competitive fire it showed.
+C.J.
 Brown's return from injury didn't help the offense as Maryland's offense shuffled its way for 292 yards and a lackluster 3.84 yards per play.
 Syracuse didn't do anything particularly well, yet a touchdown run by Jerome Smith and two field goals by Ryan Norton gave it a 13-0 halftime lead.
 Late in the third quarter, the Terrapins got on the board with Brad Craddock's 23 yard field goal – an odd decision, considering how hard moving the ball had been and close Maryland was to the goal line – to cut it to 13-3, but Smith's second touchdown put the game away.

 Maryland fans are livid with Randy Edsall, and I can't blame them.
 His Maryland teams are winless in November, 0-15 in the second half of the season over the last three years.
-The team is one point away from a five game skid, and none of the next three games is a gimme for bowl eligibility, starting with Virginia Tech next week.
+The team is one point away from a five-game skid, and none of the last three games is a gimme for bowl eligibility, starting with Virginia Tech next week.
 Maryland's athletic department is going through hard times, but it might fire Randy Edsall in time for its Big Ten debut next year.
 When beat reporters are laughing at your program, it's hard to blame them.